 See X.5 DCP Security Considerations

-3.Y7 Share FHIR Resources [PCC-Y7]
+3.Y7 Share Request Resource [PCC-Y7]

 3.Y7.1 Scope

 This transaction is used to provide FHIR resources to a Content Consumer to be acted on.
-As the patient’s care plan is updated with Activity the Activity Definitions provided by the Care Plan Guidance Service Actor, the Content Creator actor (which is grouped with the Care Plan Contributor actor) shares content with the Content Consumer actor to be acted on.
+As the patient’s care plan is updated with the Activity Definitions provided by the Care Plan Guidance Service Actor, the Care Plan Contributor actor shares content with the Content Consumer actor to be acted on.
 The FHIR resources that are shared SHALL be request type resources (see CarePlan.activity.reference).
-As described in section X.4.2.2 Pregnancy Use Case ….

-Need to describe the transaction
+As described in section X.4.2.2 Pregnancy Use Case, as the patient’s clinical status changes and the care plan is updated with Activity Definitions, the Care Plan Contributor actor generates request resources and shares them with the Content Consumer actor to be acted on.

 3.Y7.2 Actor Roles

 Figure 3.Y7.2-1: Use Case Diagram

+Table 3.Y.7-1: Actor Roles